ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.innogy-smarthome/README.md

 ###Requires Node > 8.x

-Please note: For the Authentication process Port 300 is needed to be available om the host.
+Please note: For the Authentication process Port 3000 is needed to be available om the host.
 Please check that nothing else is using it (e.g. Grafana)

 ## HELP WANTED!

 As this project is developed during my spare time, I*m actively looking for help to maintain and extend this lib!
 If you're willing to help, drop me a line!

 ## Changelog

+### 0.3.7
+   Prevent js-controller 3.3 warnings

 ### 0.3.6
     Fixed authorization issues